-When registered designs clash with trade marks
+When trade marks and registered designs clash

 The General Court recently gave its decision in Chen v OHMI – AM Denmark (Dispositif de nettoyage), T-55/12, a case where the owner of a three-dimensional trade mark sought a declaration of invalidity against a Registered Community Design.
 The basis of the opposition centred around whether there was a likelihood of confusion between the design and the mark in question.
 The registered design related to a lighter, whereas the trade mark was registered in relation to cleaning equipment.